thoughtram/blog/gatsby/content/blog/string-vs-str-in-rust/index.md

               │                 │
               │                 +–––––––––+
               │                           │
+              │                           │
+              │                         [–│––––––– str –––––––––]
             +–V–+–––+–––+–––+–––+–––+–––+–V–+–––+–––+–––+–––+–––+–––+–––+–––+
        heap │ P │ a │ s │ c │ a │ l │   │ P │ r │ e │ c │ h │ t │   │   │   │
             +–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+–––+
 ```

 Notice that `last_name` does not store capacity information on the stack.
-This is because it's just a reference to another `String` that manages its size.
-That's also why a `str` is considered "**unsized**".
-It doesn't have a size.
-Also, string slices are **always** references so their type will always be `&str` instead of `str`.
+This is because it's just a reference to a slice of another `String` that manages its capacity.
+The string slice, or `str` itself, is what's considered "**unsized**".
+Also, in practice string slices are **always** references so their type will always be `&str` instead of `str`.

-Okay, this explains the difference between `String` and `&str` but we haven't actually created such a reference in our original example, did we?
+Okay, this explains the difference between `String`, `&String` and `str` and `&str`, but we haven't actually created such a reference in our original example, did we?

 ## Understanding string literals